-- 23.1 Without prejudice to Standing Order 19.9, each motion and amendment will be put to the vote in accordance with this Standing Order 23. - 23.2 Unless dispensed with by the Provost, the terms of the motion and any amendment(s) will be read out to the meeting. - 23.3 After the Provost has announced the issue on which a vote is to be taken and voting has commenced, no Councillor will be permitted to offer an opinion, ask a question or otherwise interrupt the proceedings, until the result of the vote is declared. - When a motion only, or a motion and one amendment only, are before the meeting, a vote shall be taken 'for' and 'against' the motion, or, as the case may be, between the motion and amendment, with the amendment being taken first. - When a motion and two or more amendments are before the meeting, the amendment last proposed, (except when one of the amendments implies negation as herein after provided) shall be put against that amendment immediately preceding, and then the one which is carried shall be put against the next preceding, and so on until there remains only one amendment, between which amendment and the original motion the vote shall be taken. - Where a Councillor desires to move an amendment which is the direct negative of the motion this shall be first put to the vote against the motion.
+- 23.1 Without prejudice to Standing Order 19.9, each motion and amendment will be put to the vote in accordance with this Standing Order 23. - 23.2 Unless dispensed with by the Provost, the terms of the motion and any amendment(s) will be read out to the meeting.
+Members may, in accordance with Standing Order 23.8, request a roll call vote before voting commences. - After the Provost has announced the issue on which a vote is to be taken and voting has commenced, no Councillor will be permitted to offer an opinion, ask a question or otherwise interrupt the proceedings, until the result of the vote is declared. - When a motion only, or a motion and one amendment only, are before the meeting, a vote shall be taken 'for' and 'against' the motion, or, as the case may be, between the motion and amendment. - When a motion and two or more amendments are before the meeting, the amendment last proposed, (except when one of the amendments implies negation as herein after provided) shall be put against that amendment immediately preceding, and then the one which is carried shall be put against the next preceding, and so on until there remains only one amendment, between which amendment and the original motion the vote shall be taken. - Where a Councillor desires to move an amendment which is the direct negative of the motion this shall be first put to the vote against the motion.
 If this amendment, (the direct negative) is carried the motion and any other amendment(s) shall fall and shall not be put to the meeting; if the amendment being the direct negative is not carried, the motion and remaining amendment(s) shall be put to the vote in accordance with the preceding Standing Order. - 23.7 At each stage, the result of the vote on the basis of a simple majority of those present and voting will be announced. - 23.8 All votes on procedural motions will be taken by electronic voting or by a show of hands.
-Voting otherwise will be by electronic voting or by a show of hands, except in the following circumstances: - (1) subject to Standing Order 23.8 (2), if any Councillor present and voting so requests, the Clerk will call out the names of all the Councillors and will record in the minutes of the meeting the names of those: - voting for or against the motion or amendment; or - abstaining from voting, or - absent from the meeting when the vote was taken. - on a motion put forward, seconded, and carried without discussion, by a majority of Councillors at the meeting, voting will be by ballot which will be undertaken by the Clerk to ensure the secrecy of the vote.
+Voting otherwise will be by electronic voting or by a show of hands, except in the following circumstances: - (1) subject to Standing Order 23.8 (2), any Councillor present and voting may request the Provost to agree a roll call before the Provost asks Members to proceed to the vote.
+The Chief Governance Officer will call out the names of all the Councillors and will record in the minutes of the meeting the names of those: - voting for or against the motion or amendment; or - abstaining from voting, or - absent from the meeting when the vote was taken. - on a motion put forward, seconded, and carried without discussion, by a majority of Councillors at the meeting, voting will be by ballot which will be undertaken by the Clerk to ensure the secrecy of the vote.
 No written notice of motion is required.